 Salem’s culinary scene has taken off in the past decade, and the city now features a bevy of fun, unusual restaurants.
 Jodi Bee Bakes, which locally famous baker Jodi opened in 2013, serves vegetarian and vegan pastries year-round, with the added bonus that it labels allergens in all of its food.
 It also sells organic, fair-trade coffee in compostable bags.
 Board games and books are available in the cafe for general use.
 Jodi Bee Bakes has also been active in breast cancer awareness.

-The Amelia Payson House
+Stay at the Historic Amelia Payson House

 Originally built for Amelia and Edward Payson in 1845, this historic house is an excellent example of the Greek Revival style architecture, according to the Salem Historic Commission.
-Nestled in the heart of Salem, the Bed and Breakfast features three guest rooms with private bathrooms, manicured gardens, sitting rooms, on-site parking.
+Nestled in the heart of Salem, this Bed and Breakfast features three guest rooms with private bathrooms, manicured gardens, sitting rooms, and on-site parking.

 Established in 1925, the Hawthorne Hotel is a member of the historic hotels in America.
 Founded by a Frank Poor back in 1923, the hotel was built with the goal of introducing a modern hotel to the city of Salem.
-Since its opening the Hawthorne Hotel has played host to over one million guests.
+Since its opening, the Hawthorne Hotel has played host to over one million guests.
 History has unfolded in the Hawthorne Hotel, across the decades.
 In the 1970s, the hit show, Bewitched, filmed an iconic elevator scene at the hotel.
 In 1990, a seance was held in the hotel to summon the spirit of Harry Houdini on the 64th anniversary of his death.
 In 2015, the hotel appeared on the silver screen in the movie Joy, featuring Jennifer Lawrence.